-We offer many of our books in the EPUB and PDF formats.
-EPUB is a format compatible with many smartphones and eReader devices.
-PDFs can be opened on any Mac or PC with the free Adobe Reader software (or Adobe Digital Editions if the PDF is protected with Digital Rights Management software) as well as on many smartphones.
+We offer many of our books in EPUB and PDF formats.
+EPUB is a format compatible with many smartphones and eReader devices, including Amazon Kindle.
+PDFs can be opened on any Mac or PC with the free Adobe Reader software (or Adobe Digital Editions if the PDF is protected with Digital Rights Management software), as well as on many smartphones.
 Most of the eBooks we offer can be viewed on more than one device.
-If you originally download the eBook file to your computer, you can then copy it to a portable eReader, your iPhone or iPad, or another smartphone.
+If you download the eBook file to your computer, you can then copy it to a portable eReader, Kindle, Nook, Android phone or tablet, iPhone or iPad, or another smartphone.
 Keep reading for more information on which format is best for you.

 Choosing the Right File Format

 Macs and PCs can read files in both EPUB and PDF formats.
-For more information on purchasing, downloading and reading eBooks from our store on your Mac or PC, see the PC/Mac section of this guide.
+For more information on purchasing, downloading and reading eBooks from our store on your Mac or PC, see the Apple devices and PCs sections of this guide.

-Most eReaders (including the iPad and Nook) and smartphones (including the iPhone and Android) can read eBook files in the popular EPUB format.
-Some can also read eBooks in PDF, although PDF eBooks don't always display well on smaller screens.
-To the right you'll see links to specific instructions for using our eBook on the most popular eReaders and smartphones.
+Most tablets and eReaders (including the iPad, Kindle, and Nook) and smartphones (including the iPhone and Android) can read eBook files in the popular EPUB format.
+Most can also read eBooks in PDF, although PDF eBooks don't always display well on smaller screens.
+To the right you'll see links to specific instructions for using our eBooks on the most popular eReaders and smartphones.

 If page fidelity is important to you, choose the PDF version of a book; it exactly reproduces the original printed page and can be viewed with the popular Adobe Reader software on many devices.